WeSplit-io/WeSplit/src/OLD_LEGACY/README.md

 # OLD_LEGACY - Legacy Code Archive

-This folder contains legacy code related to groups, expenses, and items that have been replaced by the new bills and splits logic.
-This code is kept here for potential future reference or reuse, but it is no longer part of the active codebase.
+This folder contains legacy code that has been replaced by newer implementations or is no longer used in the active codebase.
+This includes deprecated services, duplicate files, and old group/expense logic that has been replaced by the new bills and splits system.

 ## 📁 Folder Structure

 ```
 src/OLD_LEGACY/
 ├── screens/                    # Legacy group-related screens
 │   ├── GroupsList/
 │   ├── GroupDetails/
 │   ├── GroupSettings/